justpy-org/justpy/docs/tutorial/routes.md

 ## Using Decorators

-It is common in Python web frameworks to use decorators to assign functions to routes because it is quite convenient and makes the code more readable.
+It is common in Python web frameworks to use decorators to assign functions to routes because it is convenient and makes the code more readable.
 JustPy also supports assigning routes using decorators:

 ```python
 import justpy as jp